 - Collapsing temples can be corrected for further eye rejuvenation.

-If you are interested in learning more about fat grafting, I encourage you to visit the fat transfer page on my website.
-Or, request a consultation online.
+If you are interested in learning more about fat grafting, I encourage you to request a consultation online or call my office at (312) 788-2560 to schedule an appointment.
 I would love to meet with you in person to determine if you are a candidate for the treatment and answer any questions you have.